Foreign Exchange Swap (FX Swap)

 SUMMARY

-An FX swap is a financial instrument that combines simultaneous spot and forward foreign exchange transactions between two parties.
-It involves the exchange of two currencies at an initial date with an agreement to reverse the exchange at a future date, typically at a different rate that reflects the interest rate differential between the two currencies.
+A Foreign Exchange Swap (FX Swap) is a financial derivative contract that combines a spot foreign exchange transaction with a simultaneous forward contract in the opposite direction.
+It involves two parties agreeing to exchange two currencies at one date and reverse the exchange at a future date, with the forward rate typically differing from the spot rate by the interest rate differential between the two currencies.

 Understanding FX swaps

-FX swaps are fundamental instruments in the foreign exchange (forex) market.
-They consist of two legs:
+FX swaps are fundamental instruments in the foreign exchange (forex) market, primarily used for liquidity management and hedging purposes.
+The instrument consists of two legs:

 1. Near leg (spot transaction): Initial exchange of currencies at the current market rate

-2. Far leg (forward transaction): Reverse exchange at a predetermined future date and rate
+2. Far leg (forward transaction): Reversal of the exchange at a pre-agreed forward rate

 Next generation time-series database